 - Green-Eyed Epiphany: Discussed in "Misery Business"

-- Two Huge Guys Tiny Girl: Hayley's about 5'2", Jeremy and Taylor are giants compared to her.
+- Two Huge Guys Tiny Girl: Hayley stands at about 5'2.
+Jeremy and Taylor are giants compared to her.

 - I Am the Band: It turns out that Hayley is the only signed member of Paramore, and the others are just a glorified backing band.
 Hayley appears not to like this setup, but it led to the schism in the band.